 Saint Lucia’s Day is not exactly the most famous of the December global holidays.
 Still, it’s a holiday we celebrate on December 13th in honor of Saint Lucia, the patron saint of light.
 Today, there are often special church services, parades, and cookouts.
 In some countries, such as Italy and Sweden, it is also a day for celebrating the start of the Christmas season.

 On Saint Lucia’s Day, people exchange gifts, eat special foods, and spend time with their families.
-It is a day to remember the true meaning of Christmas and to celebrate the joy of giving.
+It is a day to remember Christmas’s true meaning and celebrate the joy of giving.
 Whether you celebrate Saint Lucia’s Day or not, we hope you have a happy and healthy holiday season!

 Las Posadas – December 16-24

 The holiday features processions, music, and special foods.
-On the last night of Las Posadas, a piñata is often broken open, and the candy is distributed to the children.
-Indeed, this holiday is a great way to celebrate the Christmas season with your family and friends!
+On the last night of Las Posadas, a piñata is often open, and the candy is given to the children.
+Indeed, this holiday is a great way to celebrate Christmas with your family and friends!

 Hanukkah – December 18-26

 Hanukkah is a Jewish holiday that celebrates the re-dedication of the Temple in Jerusalem.
-Hannukkah lasts eight days and nights, usually beginning on the 25th of Kislev, according to the Hebrew calendar.
+According to the Hebrew calendar, it lasts eight days and nights, usually beginning on the 25th of Kislev.
 Indeed, the Jewish people celebrate Hanukkah on December 18-26.

 Hanukkah is a December global holiday commemorating the story of the Maccabees, a group of Jewish fighters who defeated the Syrian Greeks in a battle to regain control of the Temple.